iotaledger/iota-wiki/internal/learn/future/smart-contracts/community-tutorials.md

 ---
 id: smart-contracts-community-tutorials
-title: Smart Contract Community Tutorials
+title: Community Tutorials
+description:
-description: This provides links to tutorials created by the IOTA community explaining usage of the IOTA Smart Contracts
+  This provides links to tutorials created by the IOTA community explaining usage of the IOTA Smart Contracts
   - Virtual Machines
   - VM
   - Smart Contracts